whu8-stat660/course-questions-wiki/week-06/README.md

 [Course Textbook Chapter 7, Problem 1]
+- Question (anguyen152-stat660): What does SAS create during compilation phase ?
+- Answer (anguyen152-stat660) : At the bottom of the DATA step — in most cases, when a RUN statement is encountered — the compilation phase is complete, and the descriptor portion of the new SAS data set is created.

 [Course Textbook Chapter 7, Problem 2]
+- Question (anguyen152-stat660): Will SAS point out the exact syntax errors (if exist) for me ?
+- Answer (anguyen152-stat660) : If SAS can interpret a syntax error, the DATA step compiles and executes; if SAS cannot interpret the error, the DATA step compiles but doesn't execute.

 [Course Textbook Chapter 7, Problem 3]
+- Question (anguyen152-stat660): How does SAS process records with missing values ?
+- Answer (anguyen152-stat660): SAS assigns missing values to prevent problems from arising.
+If you use a missing value in an arithmetic calculation, SAS sets the result of that calculation to missing.
+Then, if you use that result in another calculation, the next result is also missing.
+This action is called propagation of missing values.
+SAS prints notes in the log to notify you which arithmetic expressions have missing values and when they were created; however, processing continues.

 [Course Textbook Chapter 7, Problem 4]
+- Question (anguyen152-stat660): Why the values of the remaining variables are set "missing" ?

 [Course Textbook Chapter 7, Problem 5]
+- Question (anguyen152-stat660): Will SAS still run after errors ?

 [Course Textbook Chapter 7, Problem 6]
+- Question (anguyen152-stat660): What occurs at the end of an iteration of the DATA step?

 [Week 6 SAS Recipe: obtain-column-information]
+- Question (anguyen152-stat660): Can we print out the dataset and then choose the names of the columns manually ?